 The main access leads into an impressive hallway leading into an elegant dining area with a large refectory table which seats ten guests comfortably but which can also seat up to twelve for more informal entertaining or candlelit suppers.
 This extends into a sunlit open plan kitchen with integrated appliances, high quality granite work surfaces and a separate dining area for relaxed breakfasts or lunches.
 Double doors lead out onto a patio area with garden furniture and a spacious enclosed lawned garden.

 The original ‘gin gan’ is a spectacular feature of this property, with its traditional wheelhouse or roundhouse offering a respectful nod to its past life when donkeys or horses were the gin (engine) to the threshing barn.
 With its slate roof, stone walls and traditional spoked beams, it is beautifully complementary to the light-filled, contemporary interior overlooking the garden.
 Add a wood burner, generous seating and rich kilim rugs to the mix and you have a perfect space for hunkering down after a day of exploring.

 A ground floor bedroom adds some extra flexibility with en suite bathroom and dressing room, while upstairs, three beautifully appointed bedrooms and two further bathrooms (one en suite) add the final luxurious flourish.

 The Granary sits next door with an open plan living space which feels immediately toasty, benefitting from underfloor heating supplied by an efficient ground source heat pump and a wood burning stove.
-The interior is decorated in soft hues and warming tweeds for a contemporary country twist and the well equipped kitchen has that all important wine cooler and a relaxed informal dining space.
+The interior is decorated in soft hues and warming tweeds for a contemporary country twist and the well-equipped kitchen has that all-important wine cooler and relaxed informal dining space.
 When the temperature starts to rise, a door leads into the large enclosed lawned garden with plenty of space for children or dogs.

 Upstairs, the two bedrooms with en suite bathrooms are impeccable and comfortable with high beamed ceilings which add an open, lofty feel.

 There is a games room with ping pong table and storage for bikes and outdoor gear adding a versatile space for wet-weather days, teenagers, or evening entertainment for all.